salnochi/Time-logger/README.md

 Time-logger was written in C to be able to complie for cross platform.

 Main files:
-There arer two executible files in the main folder, they were compiled using GCC.
+There are two executible files in the main folder, they were compiled using GCC.
 Written for a Debian based linux machine, not tested on any other OS.
 - time_log_cli = executible file for the linux command line interface
 - time_log_gui = executible file for the graphical user interface using GTK3